-To apply for a place, an in-year online application form should be completed and returned to Leeds City Council.
-This is available on www.leeds.gov.uk.
+To apply for a place, an in-year online application form should be completed and returned to Bradford City Council.
+This is available on In-year applications | Bradford Council.
 The application will then be sent on to all the school(s) you have applied for and our school will decide whether we can offer a place.

 If we refuse to offer a place, we will confirm this in writing to you, explaining the reasons, and that you have the right of appeal and we must tell you our decision within 15 school days.
 Your child will be added to our school's waiting list automatically for that school year.
 Where any vacancy arises, places will be offered from the waiting list based on the oversubscription criteria within this policy.
-Find out more including any current vacancies in Leeds schools.